thomaspernet/Financial_dependency_pollution/02_data_analysis/00_statistical_exploration/00_asset_tangibility_tfp.md

 The information about the SO2 level is collected using various editions of the China Environment Statistics Yearbook and is reported in millions of tons. cashflow is measured as net income + depreciation over asset;
 current ratio is measured as current asset over current liabilities.
+Cashflow, current ratio, sales to asset and liabilities to asset are lagged by one year.
 Standard deviation is reported in parenthesis
 """
 ```